DhananjayAshok/UnityHelpers/PlayerMovement/README.md

 ```

 ## Jumping
-To the start function of your playercontroller, add a listener to the [JumpEvent](../) method,
+To the start function of your playercontroller, add a listener to the [JumpEvent](../ProjectSetup/README.md) method
 ```
+bool jumpKeyIsPressed;    // Tracks whether the jump key is currently being held down by the player bool jumpKeyWasPressed;   // Indicates if the jump key was pressed since the last reset, used to detect jump initiation bool jumpKeyWasLetGo;     // Indicates if the jump key was released since it was last pressed, used to detect when to stop jumping bool jumpInputIsLocked;   // Prevents jump initiation when true, used to ensure only one jump action per press

 void Start() {
     input.EnablePlayerActions();
     input.JumpEvent += HandleJumpKeyInput;
+}

+void ResetJumpKeys() { // call this at the end of every fixed update
+    jumpKeyWasLetGo = false;
+    jumpKeyWasPressed = false;
 }

 void HandleJumpKeyInput(bool isButtonPressed) {
     if (!jumpKeyIsPressed && isButtonPressed) {
         jumpKeyWasPressed = true;